MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-actions.md

 # Governing connected apps
 Governance enables you to control what your users do, in real time, across apps.
-For discovered apps, you can govern users by exporting a block script to your firewall or third-party DLP solution.
 For connected apps, you can apply governance actions to files or activities.
 Governance actions are integrated actions you can run on files or activities directly from Cloud App Security to control what your users do, in real time, across connected apps.

 ### File governance actions